H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 > While this boilerplate uses the [`Fiber Framework`](https://gofiber.io/), it is compatible with `HPA` (Horizontal Pod Autoscaling) for large-scale applications and multiple sites in a single deployment.
 > Do not switch the deployment to `stateful (bad)`, as `stateful (bad)` deployments limit your ability to leverage Kubernetes features and experimental solutions for addressing critical infrastructure issues.

+## Compliance

+This boilerplate is compliant with autoscaling features in various cloud providers.
+For example:

+- **GKE Autopilot**: This deployment is fully compatible with GKE Autopilot's autoscaling capabilities.
+- **DOKS (DigitalOcean Kubernetes Service)**: The configuration is also suitable for autoscaling in DOKS.

+By adhering to best practices for Horizontal Pod Autoscaler (HPA) and ensuring proper resource management, this boilerplate can efficiently handle scaling requirements in cloud environments.

 ## Cleanup

 To remove the deployed resources from your Kubernetes cluster, run the following commands: